Bagpat district: History

-Baghpat city, after which the district takes its name, derives its name either from vyagprastha ("land of tigers") or from vakyaprasth ("place for delivering speeches"). the city was finally named Baghpat, or Bagpat, during the Mughal era.
+The ancient name of the city of Baghpat, Vyaghraprastha, derives its name either from vyagprastha ("land of tigers") or from vakyaprasth ("place for delivering speeches").
+The city was finally named Baghpat (Hindustani: बाग़पत, باغپت) during the Mughal era of India, after the city's gardens.
 Starting from a small commercial center known as the Mandi, the city grew in importance after the 1857 mutiny and became the headquarters of Baghpat tehsil.
 Baghpat has a rich historical significance, particularly in the context of India's struggle for independence.
 The district provided shelter to several key freedom fighters.
 Notably, Chandrashekhar Azad sought refuge in Baghpat after the Kakori Train Action, a significant event in the Indian independence movement.
 Additionally, Subhas Chandra Bose visited Baraut city of Baghpat district in his efforts to recruit new members for his army, the Indian National Army (INA), during his fight against British colonial rule.

 Baghpat district was created on 17 September 1997 and named after the erstwhile Baghpat tehsil of Meerut district.